 - Craft Shows & Markets: A Maker’s Guide to Nailing the In-Person Selling Experience

-One Imaginary Girl is a thriving business today because Sarah pursued the dream of it through her lowest lows, and let every misstep guide her next pivot.
+Sarah’s business is thriving because she pursued the dream of it through her lowest lows and let every misstep guide her next pivot.
 Sometimes those pivots were risks, but, she says, that’s the only way to grow.